splunk-soar-connectors/protectwise/README.md

 summary.total_objects_successful | numeric |  |

 ## action: 'on poll'
-Query ProtectWise for Events and Observables and ingest into Phantom
+Query ProtectWise for Events and Observables and ingest into Splunk SOAR

 Type: **ingest**
 Read only: **True**